KishoreVB70/escrowNFT-Decade/README.md

 }
 ```

 `payEscrow` function is used to pay an escrow.
 The function takes the transaction ID as a parameter.
-First, function will check if the deadline is not reached and the escrow status is pending and buyer only sends the payment amount equal to the payment amount in the escrow.
+First, the function will check if the deadline is not reached and the escrow status is pending and the buyer only sends the payment amount equal to the payment amount in the escrow.
 If all conditions are true, the function will transfer the NFT to the buyer and pay the seller the payment amount minus the fee.
 Then it emits the `PayEscrow` event.

 ```solidity
 function rejectEscrow(uint256 _txId) external onlyBuyer(_txId) {